mo7amedaliEbaid/phones-shop-web-app-firebase/README.md

 # phones shop
 Phones Shop is a fully functional website working perfectly in flutter application.
+The user can buy phones or post phones for sale.

 ## Platforms
 - Web